If a biscuit and a scone had babies:

 - 1/2 tsp plus 1/8 tsp salt

-- 3 T coconut or canola oil
+- 3 tbsp coconut oil or canola oil

 - optional: chocolate chips (Obviously not optional for me!!)

 Preheat oven to 375 degrees.
 Pulse almonds in the food processor, then add other dry ingredients and pulse until smooth.
 Meanwhile, mix the vinegar and milk in a little bowl.
 Let sit for at least 5 minutes.
 Transfer the dry ingredients to a big bowl and add milk mixture and oil.
 Mix just until it comes together.
 Transfer dough to a tray, and knead a few times until it’s not sticky.
 (Sprinkle with more flour if needed.)
 Press dough into a rectangle 1/2-inch thick, and cut into squares or rounds.
-You can bake them on the same tray.
+You can bake the vegan biscuits on the same tray.
 Bake 14-15 minutes.

 (That’s not to say the biscuits need any topping at all.
 They are prefectly delicious even if you just want one plain, hot out of the oven.)

-These are great for breakfast, but they also make a nice snack.
+These almond biscuits are great for breakfast, but they also make a nice snack.
 Or, leave out the chocolate chips and eat them with dinner.
 (Heck, keep the chocolate chips and still eat them with dinner!)

 A fat-free baked good I can recommend: Polka-Dot Banana Bread.